plone/documentation/develop/plone/views/browserviews.rst

     view.
 If this code fails and an exception is raised, the ``zope.component`` machinery remaps this to a "View not found" exception or traversal error.

+    Additionally, view class may be instantiated in other places than where you intended to render the view.
+    For example, plone.app.contentmenu does this when creating the menu to select a view layout.
+    This will result in the ``__init__()`` being called on unexpected contexts, probably wasting a lot of time.

     Instead, use a pattern where you have a ``setup()`` or similar method which ``__call__()`` or view users can explicitly call.